lcdm-uiuc/info490-sp16/Week10/lesson1.md

 - Wikipedia article on the [Graph][wgdt] data type
 - Wikipedia articles on [Adjacency Matrix][wam] and [Incidence Matrix][wim]
 - Visualize sample graphs: [Force-directed][vfd], [Edge-Binding][veb], and [Uber Rides][vur]
+- Visualize [Adjacency Matrix][vam], be sure to change the order of the matrix elements.

 ## Optional Readings ##